kabiromohd/Life_Expectancy_Prediction/README.md

   python predict-test_render.py
   ```

-  You see the prediction via the cloud service
+  You see the prediction via the cloud service.